-There are other courses, such as those run by the Expert Patients Programme, for mild to moderate mental health conditions.
+There are other courses, such as those run by Self Management UK, for mild to moderate mental health conditions.

-Courses like these help people who may feel distressed and uncertain about their bipolar disorder to improve their own lives.
+Courses such as these help people who may feel distressed and uncertain about their bipolar disorder improve their own lives.

 Talking about it

 Some people with bipolar disorder find it easy to talk to family and friends about their condition and its effects.
 Other people find it easier to turn to charities and support groups.

 Many organisations run self-help groups that can put you in touch with other people with the condition.
 This enables people to share helpful ideas and helps them realise they're not alone in feeling the way they do.
 These organisations also provide online support in forums and blogs.

 Some useful charities, support groups and associations include:

 Talking therapies are useful for managing bipolar disorder, particularly during periods of stability.